MiladMokhtaridoost/Signature/Pipeline/Demo/README.md

 2. Press Download ZIP
 3. Extract ZIP folder (_"Signature-main.zip"_) to your directory of choice
 4. Navigate to *"Signature-main"*, then the directory *"Pipeline"*, then *"Community_Detection"*
-5. First, run data_processing.R script without any changes.
+5. -  Execute **data_processing.R** script without modifications.
-   -  This can be run on Demo datasets very fast using any computer.
-We suggest to use HPC for full datasets running on different datasets in parallel.
+   -  The script can be efficiently run on demo datasets using any standard computer.
+For full datasets, we recommend utilizing High-Performance Computing (HPC) to process different datasets in parallel.
-   -  The output will be a re-formatted version of cooler data for each dataset, including three columns.
-First two columns represent the ID of binA and binB in [chr]_[start_of_bin(MB)] format and the third column shows the Hi_C weight.
+   -  The output will be a reformatted version of cooler data for each dataset, including three columns: binA ID, binB ID, and the corresponding Hi-C weight.
+IDs are in [chr]_[start_of_bin(MB)] format.
 For instance, ID 6_41 refers to chr6:41000000.42000000.
-   -  The outputs will be saved in their corresponding folder (e.g.       **Demo/Astrocyte_Spine/Astrocyte_Spine_network.txt**)
+   -  Output files will be saved in their respective folders, e.g., **Demo/Astrocyte_Spine/Astrocyte_Spine_network.txt**
-6. Secondly, run merge_networks.R to merge the Hi-C interaction weights of every single bin (cis and trans) of all datasets by taking the average of them.
+6. -  Run the **merge_networks.R** script to merge Hi-C interaction weights of every bin (cis and trans) across all datasets by averaging them.
-   -  This can be run on Demo datasets very fast using any computer.
-Normal computers can handle this code for full collection of datasets (62 datasets), however, for faster performance using HPC is suggested.
+   -  The script can be run efficiently on demo datasets using any computer.
+For a complete dataset collection (62 datasets), standard computers are suitable, but using HPC is advised for faster processing.
-   -  The output will be in a same format as the previous step, but merged all datasets in one file.
+   -  The output will follow the same format as the previous step, containing merged data from all datasets in a single file.
-   -  The output will be saved in the Demo folder (**Demo/average_1MB_network.txt**)
+   -  The output will be saved in the Demo folder, e.g., **Demo/average_1MB_network.txt**
-7. The final step is applying Community Detectipn on the merged Hi-C data.
-For more information, including requierements please read README file in Community_Detection folder.
+7. -  Execute **CD_pycombo.py** script to apply Community Detection on the merged Hi-C data.
+Refer to the README file in the **Community_Detection** folder for additional information and requirements.
-   -  This can be run on Demo datasets and full datasets very fast using any computer and HPC.
+   -  This step is performant on both demo datasets and full datasets, accommodating any computer and HPC.
-   -  The output will be a two-column file, first column shows the ID of a bin and the second column shows the assigned community number.
-The parameters set in a way that result with full datasets will be 46 communities.
-However, the Demo file will be resulted in less than 46 cpmmunities.
+   -  The output will be a two-column file, with the first column representing the bin ID and the second column indicating the assigned community number.
+   -  Parameters are set to yield 46 communities for full datasets, while demo datasets will result in fewer than 46 communities.
-   -  The final output will be saved in the Demo folder (**Demo/average_netwrok_comms.txt**)
+   -  The final output will be saved in the Demo folder, e.g., **Demo/average_netwrok_comms.txt**